 In quest of excellence

-The Erling-Persson Family Foundation, the Kempe Foundations, the Foundation Olle Engkvist Byggmästare, Ragnar Söderberg Foundation and Riksbankens Jubileumsfond are launching a call for young researchers.
-We address the researchers, based in Sweden, that have been scored among the best in Europe but have not received funding from the ERC’s Starting Grant call due to budget restraints.
+The Erling-Persson Family Foundation, the Kempe Foundations, the Foundation Olle Engkvist Byggmästare, Ragnar Söderberg Foundation and Riksbankens Jubileumsfond are launching a call for early-career scientists.
+We address Sweden-based researchers that scored among the best in Europe in the latest ERC Starting Grant call but were not granted funding due to budget restraints.

-Every year, around 3000 young researchers apply for EU funding in the ERC Starting Grant call.
-They invest many hours and make a huge effort when writing their research proposals and demonstrating that they are promising researchers with proven potential to become independent research leaders.
-The ultimate goal is to be awarded up to € 1.5 million for five years.
+Every year, around 3000 early-career researchers apply for EU funding in the ERC Starting Grant call.
+They invest many hours and make a huge effort when writing their research proposals demonstrating that they are talented scientists with potential to be independent research leaders.
+The ultimate goal is to be awarded up to € 1.5 million for a period of five years.